ali-shariatii/election-map/README.md

     * hover and click effect for touch devices
     * using css variables
     * checking flexbox gap property for safari compatibility issues
-    * visual design control for big screens
+    * further quality control for small devices and big screens

 <!-- contribution -->
 ## Contribution Rules